-is a partner in O’Melveny’s Century City office and a member of the Business Trial and Litigation Practice.
+is a partner in O’Melveny’s Century City office, a member of the Business Trial and Litigation Practice, and head of the Water Industry Practice.
 Matt's trial, arbitration, and appellate practice is global in scope, and he represents plaintiffs and defendants in a wide range of matters—with a focus on intellectual property issues, contract disputes, international cases, government investigations, and the energy, water, high-tech, and private-equity sectors.
 Matt has extensive experience in cases involving intense public scrutiny, and his work has been featured regularly in the national press.
 Matt is actively involved in public service.
 This includes work as counsel on the National War Powers Commission, and board service for the KCRW Foundation, the Center for Early Education, Cancer for College, and the Warren Christopher Scholarship program.

 Illustrative Professional Experience

 - Representing Warner Bros. and DC Comics in long-running copyright and trademark litigation concerning Superman.
 As reported in the national press, he helped secure a string of “blockbuster” wins in these cases, including In re Pac.
 Pictures Corp., 679 F.3d 1121 (9th Cir.
 2012); DC Comics v.
 Pacific Pictures Corp., 2013 WL 120807 (9th Cir.
 2013); Larson v.
 Warner Bros.
 Entm’t, Inc., 2013 WL 1113259 (9th Cir.
 2013), and DC Comics v.
 Pacific Pictures Corp., 545 F. App’x 678 (9th Cir.
 2013).

 - Representing Warner Bros. in a variety of other matters, including disputes related to properties like Gravity, Trouble With the Curve, the Lord of the Rings, The Hobbit, and Harry Potter franchises, as well as television productions.